wwwK/kendo-themes/docs/customization/color-system.md

 ---
-title: Customizing Color System
+title: Sass variables
 description: "Refer to the list of the Kendo UI Default theme variables available for customization."
-slug: color-system
-category: customization
+category: "Customization"
-position: 9
+position: 2
 ---

 # Customizing Color System